andy9a9/vscode-devicetree/README.md

 We welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### Reporting Issues

 - Use the [GitHub Issues](https://github.com/andy9a9/vscode-devicetree/issues) page
 - Include your VS Code version, extension version, and sample DeviceTree files
 - Describe expected vs actual behavior

 ### Feature Requests

 - Check existing issues before creating new ones
 - Describe the use case and expected functionality
 - Include examples of DeviceTree syntax that should be supported

+## Changelog

+Everything related to versions and their release notes can be found in the [CHANGELOG.md](CHANGELOG.md).

 ## License